 Ganondagan State Historic Site is home to the Seneca Art & Culture Center.
 Here, visitors can view exhibits featuring artwork, traditional clothing and more.
 There’s also the Seneca bark longhouse – open during the warmer months – and walking trails.

 The Tomaquag Museum was recognized with the National Medal for Museum and Library Service in 2016.
 Today, the museum’s featured exhibits include “Wunnegen Manootash (Beautiful Baskets),” “Wampum: Telling our Story” and “The Pursuit of Happiness: An Indigenous View.”

 “Still Here” Mural

 Located on 32 Custom House St. in Providence, “Still Here” is a mural by artist Gaia in collaboration with the Tomaquag Museum, mentioned above.
 Commissioned by The Avenue Concept in 2018, the mural portrays Narragansett Lynsea Montanari holding a photograph of the late Princess Red Wing (Narragansett/Niantic, Pokanoket).

 Sly Fox Den Too

 Owned and ran by the Passamaquoddy Tribe, Passamaquoddy maple syrup is certified organic and sustainably harvested from the tribe’s land in Maine.
 Harvesting maple syrup is an ancestral tradition for the Passamaquoddy people and other tribes across the Northeast and Great Lakes regions of New York.

-Which Native American site would you like to visit?
+Which of these Native American sites would you like to visit?
 Tell us in the comments.